 The fact that the game is fairly inexpensive to break into leads to another challenge for providers.
 Suddenly, hundreds of thousands of mobile health apps have become available, and quite possibly more by the time you finish reading this sentence.

 How do we know which ones work (and how well they work) and which ones don’t?
 That’s the question the FDA’s top brass mentioned above were trying to address.
 The agency, the authors say, needs to “create a regulatory framework … that recognizes the distinctive aspects of digital health technology, including its clinical promise, unique user interface, and compressed commercial cycles for new product introductions and modifications.”

 One way to do that is with a “precertification program” under which the FDA or accredited third parties would assess developers for the “quality of their software design, testing, and other appropriate capabilities.”

 Not all apps are subject to FDA regulation, however.
 The FDA oversees apps intended to treat, diagnose, cure, mitigate, or prevent disease or other conditions.
 Policies must, say the authors, empower patients and clinicians, and facilitate innovation within a framework that provides confidence in a given app’s performance and reliability.

 Digital healthcare technology can also improve value propositions by making it much easier for providers to connect and communicate with patients.
 Consumers currently spend two and a half hours a day on messaging apps, and that number is bound to grow.
 Smartphones have become an indispensable tool.

-LifeLink chatbots communicate via smart phones and other mobile devices, and have been shown to both deepen patient engagement and help providers deliver outcomes that surpass expectations.
-With unique automated conversational interactions, chatbots make it easy to connect with patients and their family members, send appointment reminders, and address concerns, thus improve patient experiences while reducing costs.
+New AI-assisted technology helps providers communicate via smart phones and other mobile devices, and have been shown to both deepen patient engagement and help providers deliver outcomes that surpass expectations.
+These tools make it easy to connect with patients and their family members, send appointment reminders, and address concerns, thus improving patient experiences while reducing costs.